q3769/chunk4j/README.md

 `Chunk` is a simple POJO data holder, carrying a portion of the original data bytes from the `Chopper` to the `Stitcher`.
 To transport Chunks over the network, the API client needs to pack the Chunk instance into a transport-specific message on the Chopper's end, and unpack the message back to a Chunk instance on the Stitcher's end, using the marshal/serialize-unmarshal/deserialize technique applicable to that transport.
-Note that `Chunk` does not implement `java.io.Serializable`, with the expectation that the external data transport, rather than the JVM, will provide serialization/deserialization mechanism for the Chunk objects.
+Note that the `Chunk` itself does not implement `java.io.Serializable`; the expectation is that the external data transport, rather than the JVM, will provide the serialization/deserialization mechanism for the Chunk objects.

 ### The Stitcher